ivy-llc/ivy/docs/partial_source/deep_dive/1_function_types.rst

 There are many other examples.
 The convenience functions are not grouped by file or folder.
 Feel free to have a look through all of the `submodules`_, you should be able to spot quite a few!

+**Round Up**

+This should have hopefully given you a good feel for the different function types.

+If you're ever unsure of how best to proceed, please check out the discussions on the `repo <https://github.com/unifyai/ivy>`_ for FAQs, and reach out on `discord <https://discord.gg/ZVQdvbzNQJ>`_ if you have any questions!